A Parent’s Guide to Picking a Safe Car Seat

 While all U.S. car seat regulations are governed on the National level by the National Highway Traffic Safety Administration (NHTSA).

-The NHTSA’s rating system is a useful resource as an “indicator” about how different types and brands of car seats are faring in regard to safety.
+The NHTSA’s rating system is a useful resource as an “indicator” of how different types and brands of car seats are faring in regard to safety.

 It’s nice to have this all in one place when you are making your decisions about what a safe car seat means for your child.